Updated: May 2020

 Ile Aux Cerfs island is famous for its sandy beach in the middle of an island split.
 You can reach the island via a ferry from Trou d’Eau Douce, and it costs around $12-$15 each way.

 Alternatively, you can take a catamaran to this or any other island around Mauritius as a day trip.
-Prices vary depending on the catamaran, the island, and type of trip.
-I recommend checking here for prices and options or checking out the options below.
+Prices vary depending on the catamaran, the island, and the type of trip.
+I recommend checking here for prices and options.

 This is the oldest and biggest tea plantation in Mauritius and also worth visiting.
 Book a guided walk through the factory to learn about the production and packing process before tasting their delicious tea.